 For example, a Bellhop learns how to observe little details to enhance service level, a Catering Manager learns different menu styles for different groups soon knowing what a group needs before being asked, and a waitress learns to balance ten plates on her head (okay maybe that is a stretch, but you get the point).

 Just as hospitality jobs are everywhere, so will you meet people from everywhere.
 A large part of Hospitality is giving people respite from traveling and normal work/life activities.

 You are going to see many people from all across the world come through your doors.
 Where else can you meet a Russian, a Jamaican, and an Australian all in one day?

 6. Visible Impact

 Some people who work in manufacturing plants or in software programming do not get the chance to see the end product.
-In the Hospitality space, you get to see how your actions make someone’s day in real-time.
-For example, a Waiter may count the number of people he makes smile in one shift.
+In Hospitality areas, you get to see how your actions make someone’s day in real-time.
+For example, if you’re a Waiter you may want to try counting the number of people you make smile in one shift.

 7. Do You Like People?